Course - Digital twin for sustainable manufacturing - VB8005

 Learning methods and activities

-The lectures in the course will be given on campus.
-Lectures that sum up the main issues in the lecture will also be available on internet through the learning management system.
+The seminars in the course will be given on campus.
+Videos that sum up the main issues in the lecture will also be available on internet through the learning management system.

-Tutoring is given at campus in accordance to announced times.
+Tutoring is given at campus and online in accordance to announced times.

 Further on evaluation